 Falls man shot after stabbing a police officer pleads guilty to assault charge

 Mar.
-15—LOCKPORT — A Falls man, shot and critically wounded by a Falls police officer after he stabbed another officer in the back, has pleaded guilty to assaulting that officer in a plea deal with prosecutors.
+20—A Falls man, shot and critically wounded by a Falls police officer after he stabbed another officer in the back, has pleaded guilty to assaulting that officer in a plea deal with prosecutors.

 Reginald Barnes, 29, pleaded guilty during a pre-trial proceeding in Niagara County Court Tuesday morning to one count of attempted aggravated assault on a police officer, the highest charge he faced in a six-count indictment stemming from the incident that took place on June 3.
 Prosecutors said the plea covered all of the charges in the indictment against Barnes, who also admitted to a violation of probation in a related case.